REGULATION: OUR VISION

 The finance model for climate action needs to be changed.

 1B.
-OUR VISION: THE ELECTRICITY SECTOR OF THE FUTURE
+THE ELECTRICITY SECTOR OF THE FUTURE

 The grid is the backbone of the electricity sector of the future.